-IO benchmarks refer to the computerized test for measuring various properties of a IO device under various conditions.
-Various properties includes Read/Write speed, IOPS, seek time etc and various conditions refers to random/sequential reads/writes, block size used by the filesystem, buffer cache size etc. There are various IO benchmarks available online, but the top 3 opensource IO benchmarks, in my view includes FIO, IOZONE and BONNIE++.
+IO benchmarks refer to the computerized test for measuring various properties of an IO device under multiple conditions.
+Various features include Read/Write speed, IOPS, seek time, etc and various conditions refer to random/sequential reads/writes, block size used by the filesystem, buffer cache size, etc. There are multiple IO benchmarks available online, but the top 3 opensource IO benchmarks, in my view, include FIO, IOZONE, and BONNIE++.
 There are several pros and cons for each of them, which we will be discussing in this blog post.

 Fio (Documentation, Repository)